 Image source: Getty Images.

-The cycle shifted from above-average demand for bicycles to a gradual decline, leaving retailers with excess inventory.
-In 2023, bike sales of around $4 billion in the U.S. represented a 24% decline from 2020, although it was still up 23% compared to 2019.
+The cycle shifted from above-average demand for bicycles to a gradual decline.
+In 2023, bike sales of around $4 billion in the U.S. represented a 24% decline from 2020, although sales were still up 23% compared to 2019.

 Stocks that play a part in this suddenly expanding industry could present an investment opportunity for those with the appropriate investment horizon and risk appetite.